14 Things You Never Knew About the McDonald’s Big Mac

 It owes its name to a company secretary

-Would the McDonald’s Big Mac have sold as well as “the Aristocrat?”
-The answer, as executives learned, is no. Before the burger made its national debut, the franchise tested out a couple other names for it, including “The Aristocrat.”
+Would the McDonald's Big Mac have sold as well if it had been called "the Aristocrat?"
+The answer, as executives learned, is no. Before the burger made its national debut, the franchise tested out a couple other names for it, including "The Aristocrat."
 This name, however, failed to convey the idea that anyone and everyone could enjoy the burger.
-Not to mention, it wasn’t the easiest name to pronounce!
-It was Esther Glickstein, a then-21-year-old secretary for McDonald’s advertising department, who first suggested calling it the Big Mac.
+Not to mention, it wasn't the easiest name to pronounce!
+It was Esther Glickstein, a then-21-year-old secretary for McDonald's advertising department, who first suggested calling it the Big Mac.
 She admitted that the higher-ups initially laughed the name off when she first suggested it, but she got the last laugh when the name stuck!

 The Whopper has been around longer

 More than ten years longer, to be exact.
 The Whopper debuted in Miami, Florida, in 1957, only two years after Ray Kroc signed on with the then-fledgling McDonald's company.
 Though the Big Mac enjoyed greater overall popularity than the Whopper, McDonald's would, in 1997, debut a quarter-pound burger—you know it as the Big N' Tasty—specifically to compete with the Whopper.
 Interestingly, that was the same year that Burger King introduced its first two-patty burger, the Big King.
 Here are 8 items you should totally order off of McDonald's secret menu.

 One man has eaten 30,000 of them since the 1970s